 - When possible, ensure the hangers supporting your mechanical and plumbing systems are less than 12 inches long to reduce the sway during a tremor.

-*Coverage does not extend to damage caused by mudslide, lava flow, flood or fire that may have been triggered by the earth movement.
+*Coverage does not extend to damage by mudslides, lava flow, flood, or fire that may have been triggered by the Earth’s movement.

-span style=”font-size: small;”>Note: This piece is not to be construed as contractual.
+Note: This piece is not to be construed as contractual.
 Applicable language specific to your policy supersedes it.
 Information contained in this post is intended to provide you with a brief overview of the coverages provided for reference purposes only.
-It is not intended to provide you with all policy exclusions, limitations and conditions.
+It is not intended to provide you with all policy exclusions, limitations, and conditions.